The Young Lions — Harnessing Next Generation Technologies to Help Current Cancer Patients and the Oncologists Who Treat Them

-Over the years, my conversations with Dr. Watson have distilled into a single question: How do we move beyond merely sequencing a cancer’s DNA to identifying and targeting its precise weaknesses?
+My thoughts have distilled into a single question: How do we move beyond merely sequencing a cancer’s DNA to identifying and targeting its precise weaknesses?

 It is this question that has grabbed hold me of me and will not let me go.
 And it is the question my fellow researchers at SEngine and I ask each time we receive a living sample of someone’s cancer cells.
 While several laboratories around the country now work by culturing living cells, in fact, SEngine is the only laboratory in the country that is Clinical Laboratory Improvement Amendments (CLIA) Certified to test hundreds of drugs on solid tumors.
 In summary what we do is precision medicine, but with a twist, referred to “Functional Precision Medicine.”